top of page

 Students in the Philippines scored second-lowest out of 79 countries in the 2018 PISA mathematics assessment.
 The effect of the COVID-19 pandemic was particularly severe in the Philippines, where schools were closed for over two years, exacerbating the learning crisis.
 In addition to the pandemic, the Philippines is a context where disruption risk is common, with the country ranking first among 193 in the 2022 disaster risk global index.
 Students in the Philippines are at risk of disrupted education from events such as cyclones, typhoons, earthquakes, volcanic eruptions, tsunamis, droughts and conflict.
 These events emphasize the need to prioritize access to quality education in emergency situations.

-The intervention
+The interventions

-ConnectEd is a phone-based tutoring program that delivers targeted instruction and foundational maths and literacy lessons.
+mEducation is the local name for ConnectEd: a phone-based tutoring program that delivers targeted instruction and foundational maths and literacy lessons.
 Designed for low-connectivity settings, it boosts learning using a basic mobile phone, with no internet and no apps required.

 TaRL